What is it?

-The master's degree program will equip graduates to pursue a doctoral program at the planned joint doctoral center for Applied Computer Science RheinMain University of Applied Sciences, Hochschule Darmstadt, Frankfurt University of Applied Sciences and Fulda University of Applied Sciences.
-It also provides optimal preparation for students wishing to pursue a doctorate at other universities of applied sciences or universities.
+The master's degree program qualifies students to pursue a doctorate at the Inter-University Doctoral Research Center for applied computer science at RheinMain University of Applied Sciences, Darmstadt University of Applied Sciences, Frankfurt University of Applied Sciences and Fulda University of Applied Sciences.
+It is also the ideal preparation for a doctorate at other universities.

 What can I do with it?

-Graduates of this degree program are, in principle, qualified for any area in computer science, as the degree program does not train students for a specific profession.
-It can therefore be applied in both the academic and non-academic labor market.
-Graduates are able to tackle complex tasks in companies, academic institutions and the public sector.
-They can also assume leadership positions in IT or related areas.
+Graduates of the degree program are qualified for all fields of computer science, since the degree program is not geared to a specific occupational profile.
+The range of possible professional fields can therefore be found in both the academic and the non-academic job market.
+Graduates can carry out complex tasks in companies, scientific institutions and public administration, and can also take on management positions in IT or related areas.

 Standard period of study